-Dr Nicolas de Brauwere graduated from Onderstepoort Veterinary School in South Africa in 1991, shortly before taking the position as in-house veterinarian at the Redwings Horse Sanctuary in the UK where he now works to rescue and rehabilitate feral, unhandled and mistreated horses as Head of Welfare and Behaviour.
+Dr. Nicolas de Brauwere graduated from Onderstepoort Veterinary School in South Africa in 1991, shortly before taking the position as in-house veterinarian at the Redwings Horse Sanctuary in the UK where he now works to rescue and rehabilitate feral, unhandled and mistreated horses as Head of Welfare and Behaviour.
 Dr de Brauwere is chairman of the National Equine Welfare Council (NEWC) in the UK, an umbrella organization for accredited equine rescues and sanctuaries.
 He is particularly interested in theoretical and practical aspects of working with these equids and hopes to find solutions to their problems by starting at the source.” after the first sentence and then “He believes that with his platform on the NEWC he will be able to provide equine charities and other organizations the tools and ideas to start making a change in equine welfare now and for future generations

 Dr. Andrew McLean is a prolific author of books and journal papers on the science and ethics of horse training leading which led to his awards for the Eureka Prize for Australian Science and the Flambio award from the Italian Equestrian Federation.
 In Equestrian Sport, he has represented Australia in Eventing, ridden to Grand Prix level in Show-Jumping and FEI level in Dressage and has also won bareback races in Australia and New Zealand.
 Andrew is also well known for his acclaimed systematic approach to elephant training in Nepal, India, Thailand, Myanmar and Laos where his work is endorsed, continued and supported at government level.